CSCfi/csc-user-guide/docs/computing/webinterface/jupyter-for-courses.md

 ## Using the app
 In the form for launching the application:

- - Select the project and reservation used for the course
+ - Select the project and reservation used for the course.
+The reservation field will only be visible if you have an active reservation you have access to use.
  - Select the course module
  - Launch the application